Thursday, July 30, 2015

 Governance, God and Gujarat

-I am not very good with money or with economics in general but then, when I hear all the hoo-ha about all the great governance and the great economic strides that have apparently transformed Gujarat in a relatively short political span of 12 years- to me, it just somehow seems too good to be true.
+I am no expert with economics in general.
+But then, when I hear all the hoo-ha about all the great governance and the great economic strides that have apparently transformed Gujarat in a relatively short political span of 12 years- to me, it just somehow seems too good to be true.
 The sad part however is that to most us, all this seems to perfectly align, ipso facto, regardless of whether the 'facto' is actually existent or not and if at all existent, presents any corroborative evidence to this economic epiphany that Mr. Modi seems to have shown his people.
 Of course, if this stellar growth and development were true, the choice in the ongoing and upcoming General elections would be an easy one.
 But do they really all add up..?

 Having talked about the 'less important' governance and growth, let us shed some light on India's favorite pass-time, Religion and the favorite board game of the Indian politician, Religious sectarianism.
 If you go to the New York Times website and search for an article called Timeline of the Riots in Modi’s Gujarat, one can plausibly see why Modi has been so unapologetic.
 An action will have a reaction is his reasoning because obviously rioting is the better thing to do ..!!
 As opposed to say, not setting fire to entire neighborhoods, killing people, killing children- born and unborn and mass raping women.
 Mr. Modi has a standard and in some ways a pretty decent counter for this- that of having been re-elected as Chief minister.
-This too, unfortunately, like a lot of his other 'facts' is a little too simplistic and really lacks some of judicial reasoning.
+This too, unfortunately, like a lot of his other 'facts' is a little too simplistic and really lacks some judicial reasoning.
 If winning elections were to exonerate someone of blame, why have courts at all.
 Lets all decide convictions on opinion polls.
 The thousands of cases pending in court could obviously use some help.
 Then of course you have the court verdicts which have 'exonerated' Modi.
 But no one questions on what grounds and circumstances.
 The court suspects but has "Not enough evidence for conviction" I hope at least a few of you have heard/read the chilling confessions by Babu Bajrangi, "Narendrabhai got me out of jail…… He kept on changing judges….
 He set it up so as to ensure my release, otherwise I wouldn’t have been out yet... ".
-You think a person who has say over "changing judges" has no control over the lowly constable or a an SI who does the investigative 'errands' for the Gujrat police.
+You think a person who has say over "changing judges" has no control over the lowly constable or an SI who does the investigative 'errands' for the Gujrat police.
 Who are we trying to fool..?
 Religious divisiveness sometimes just stoops to really ridiculous levels in the Modi stable.
-In Kerala, for instance during a campaign he said, "Kerala the nursery of terrorism" I mean please, Give me a break.
-I have experienced social cultures from 5 states in India now and as far as religious health and harmony are concerned, Kerala wins hands down.
-And well, I am a Malayali and I probably know it a little better than Modi himself does.
+In Kerala, for instance during a campaign he said, "Kerala the nursery of terrorism".
+No doubt, there are serious concerns but I have experienced social cultures from 5 states in India now and being a Malayali myself.
+While things are not rosy, its is far from a nursery of terrorism.

 I can't, by the way, speak of Modi, without speaking about the RSS.
 That was after all his training ground.
 In the onset I'd like to say, I am not completely against the RSS, especially for the kind of relief work their young members have done in the past.
 However, currently living in Germany, I cannot but stop the Hitlerjungend (Hitler youth) picture baring down on my thought process because RSS's founding was inspired by The Fascist regime in Italy.
 RSS also holds Hitler in high regard for his staunch adherence to the principle of racial and cultural purity.
 This is not rambling by the way.
 Those interested can read the, Encyclopedia of modern worldwide extremists and extremist groups" - Stephen E Atkins.
 It is not my intension to paint a bad picture of the RSS but only to bring an objective view on its ideas and principles, because some charity here and some volunteering there is not what you are in your entirety.
 The principles you stand for, are to me, a major factor.
 RSS intellectual M S Golwalkar put it down plainly.
 Vaisudhaiva Kutumbakam and Indian values- which in itself is a good idea to start with.
 The problem is when they assume their idea of India to be the only idea and that this idea is so good and therapeutic that it is worth shoving down peoples throat.
 I hope they realize that the very diversity of India that they are so proud of is the reason why a monochromatic India is neither healthy nor justified.
 I am a Christian by religious faith but I think of myself a little more Indian than Christian because things to do with me and my maker are personal to me.
 However, my being Indian and the sense of pride associating its history, culture and ancient civilization is very public.
 Despite this, when history text books in Gujarat call Christians, Muslims and Parsees foreigners, it pinches pretty badly.
 I am not sure how many understand this but the promise of a better economy does not help.
 Really, it does not!
 It just feels a little servile and cheap to me.
 "We will call you foreigners in the textbooks.
 In exchange, the economy will be better and your monthly salary will eventually see better days."
 You know, it feels quite demeaning, not despite, but precisely because of the promise of better economic sense.